A Christmas Story House

-A Christmas Story House is an attraction and museum in the Tremont neighborhood of Cleveland, Ohio.
-The 19th-century Victorian, which was used in the exterior and some interior scenes of Ralphie Parker's house in the 1983 film A Christmas Story, was purchased by a private developer in 2004 and has been restored and renovated to appear as it did in the film both inside and outside.
+The House from A Christmas Story (also known as The A Christmas Story House) is an attraction and museum in the Tremont neighborhood of Cleveland, Ohio.
+The 19th-century Victorian house, which was used in the exterior and some interior scenes of Ralphie Parker's house in the 1983 film A Christmas Story, was purchased by a private developer in 2004 and has been restored and renovated to appear as it did in the film both inside and outside.
 The museum is part of a complex of four buildings devoted to the film and is open to the public year round.

+The house is a designated Cleveland Municipal Landmark.

 History

 Production

 The screenplay for A Christmas Story is based on material from author Jean Shepherd's collection of short stories, In God We Trust, All Others Pay Cash.
 The house that appears in the film is located at 3159 W 11th Street, Cleveland, Ohio.
 For the film adaptation of these stories, director Bob Clark reportedly sent scouts to twenty cities before selecting Cleveland for exterior filming.
 Cleveland was chosen because of Higbee's Department Store.
 Vice-president Bruce Campbell took on the project hoping to get a boost in sales from the attention the filming would create.
 Higbee's is ultimately featured in three scenes in the film.
 Appropriately, the fictional boyhood home of Ralphie Parker is on Cleveland Street, the name of the actual street where Shepherd grew up.
 The exterior shots and some interior shots of the house and neighborhood where Ralphie lives were filmed in the Tremont section of Cleveland's West Side.
 Producers chose the home because of its proximity to downtown and it bordered the Cuyahoga River Valley offering views of the steel mills in the valley.

 The 2022 sequel A Christmas Story Christmas was filmed in Eastern Europe and thus replicas of the house and others in the neighborhood were constructed there for filming.
 The current owners of the building declined access to the production to scan the house and surrounding neighborhood for reference purposes.